-I don’t know about you guys, but I’ll take a piece of pie over a piece of cake any day.
-My favorites (in case you lay awake at night wondering) are strawberry rhubarb, pecan, cherry, blueberry, and lemon meringue in that order.
+I don’t know about you guys, but I’ll take a piece of keto pie over a piece of cake any day.
+My favorite pie flavors (in case you lay awake at night wondering) are strawberry rhubarb, pecan, cherry, blueberry, and lemon meringue in that order.

 Mr. Hungry’s favorite is apple – which I also like but it doesn’t make my top five.

-Nor does pumpkin really, which begs the question – why on earth am I posting another low carb pumpkin pie recipe, when I already have a great one here on IBIH and yet none of my top five pies exist here on the blog?
+Nor does pumpkin really, which begs the question – why on earth am I posting another keto pumpkin pie recipe, when I already have a great one here on IBIH, and yet none of my top five pies exist here on the blog?

 Aaaaaaannnnnnnnd – I don’t have a good answer for that.
-I guess because low carb pies containing mostly fruit are hard to do – but I’ll work on it…
+I guess because keto pies containing mostly fruit are hard to execute while keeping your net carbs low – but I’ll work on it…

 Slab pies are all the new rage in case you didn’t know.
 And lest you think it’s just a passing fad, let me come at you with some major pros of a slab pie over a traditionally shaped round pie…

-Second, because the filling to crust ratio isn’t as high in a slab pie, you are less likely to end up with a bottom crust that is still raw on the bottom – and let’s face it, raw pie dough isn’t appetizing.
-Also, the crust is my favorite part of the pie – so I’m good with more crust and a little less filling per bite.
+Second, because the filling to crust ratio isn’t as high in a keto pumpkin slab pie, you are less likely to end up with a bottom crust that is still raw on the bottom – and let’s face it, raw pie dough isn’t appetizing.
+Also, the crust is my favorite part of any keto pie – so I’m good with more crust and a little less filling per bite.

-Third, a slab pie is preferable to a traditionally shaped pie when you have multiple dessert options and you want a small piece of everything.
+Third, a slab pie is preferable to a traditionally shaped keto pumpkin pie when you have multiple dessert options and you want a small piece of everything.

 You can easily customize the size of your slice with a slab pie, whereas a traditional pie is hard to cut small or it just falls apart.
 Still tastes good, just not as pretty.

-AND, bonus fourth pro, if you’re doing a dessert and coffee buffet cocktail party style, most slab pies (and especially this low carb pumpkin slab pie) can be picked up and eaten easily by hand while standing and holding a plate or drink.
+AND, bonus fourth pro, if you’re doing a keto dessert and coffee buffet cocktail party style, most slab pies (and especially this keto pumpkin slab pie) can be picked up and eaten easily by hand while standing and holding a plate or drink.

-Nice when you don’t want to deal with utensils or you don’t have room to provide guests with tables and chairs if you’re entertaining in a smaller space.
+Which is especially nice when you don’t want to provide utensils, or you don’t have room to provide guests with tables and chairs if you’re entertaining in a smaller space.